ranchordo/rocket-trajectory/README.md

 # rocket-trajectory
-Software for calculating rocket trajectories.
+Utility for calculating rocket trajectories.
 It can handle Engine Cutoffs, Drag, and Parachute Deployment.
 It's pretty self explanatory for how to use.
 # Library setup
 You can install all necessary libraries with pip, like this: